Selenium

 Selenium 4 Features

-1. WebDriver became W3C (World Wide Web Consortium) Standardization:
+1. WebDriver became a W3C (World Wide Web Consortium) Standardization:

 • W3C standard encourages compatibility across various software implementations of WebDriver and API.